-The Company will require additional funds in respect of the further development of the company through acquisition.
+The Company will require additional funds in respect of the further development of The Company's business.
 If the Company raises funds by issuing additional equity securities, such financing will dilute the equity interests of its shareholders.

 Future Sales of Shares by Existing Shareholders